Jack Kirkwood

 Jack Kirkwood (August 6, 1894 – August 2, 1964) was a Scottish-American actor, comedian and vaudevillian.
-He was known for playing the role of Charley Hackett in the American sitcom television series One Happy Family.
+He was known for playing Charley Hackett in the American sitcom television series One Happy Family.

 Kirkwood was born in Scotland.
-He began his career in vaudeville before appearing on radio in the 1930s, presenting KFRC's radio show Breakfast Club.
-Kirkwood also starred in his own radio show titled The Jack Kirkwood Show.
-In 1950 he starred in the film Fancy Pants in the role of Mike Floud.
+He began his career in vaudeville before appearing on radio in the 1930s, presenting KFRC's radio program Breakfast Club.
+He also starred in his own radio show titled The Jack Kirkwood Show.
+In 1950, he starred in the film Fancy Pants, playing Mike Floud.
 His last television credit was in the NBC sitcom television series One Happy Family.

-Kirkwood died in August 1964 of a heart attack at his home in Las Vegas, Nevada, at the age of 69.
-He was buried in Palm Downtown Cemetery.
+Kirkwood died on August 2, 1964 of a heart attack at his home in Las Vegas, Nevada, at the age of 69.
+He was buried at Palm Downtown Cemetery.